eri/foxenger/README.md

 - [ ] Possibly use websockets instead of checking with setInterval()

 ## Can I see how it looks like?
 Not yet!
-The project itself has multiple vulnerabilities and publishing a live version may create some issues.
-Once it will be publicly accessible, the link will be added here.
+The project itself has multiple security vulnerabilities and publishing a live version may create some issues.
+Once the app is ready for being launched in production mode, it will be publicly accessible and more information will be added here.